 After a hiatus in development and fundraising while a longer 5-year lease was acquired, work to implement the LHC concept is now going ahead.
 Training is currently concentrated on ground preparation, soil improvement, planting and weeding.
 Training in nursery techniques, which has taken place uninterrupted, will also continue to play an important role.

 Immediate plans are to complete construction of raised beds, to facilitate access for those with limited mobility, to install a polytunnel to extend the planting season and to establish a drip irrigation system to aid water conservancy.
-In a bid to foster understanding of the links between meteorology and horticulture we aim to install a small weather station in the garden.
+In a bid to foster understanding of the links between meteorology and horticulture we have installed a small weather station in the garden.
 This could also contribute to practical education for TCS pupils in the future.